nzywalewskisju/Projects_and_Dashboards/README.md

 # Portfolio Projects
 Welcome to my portfolio!
 This repository highlights projects I’ve worked on in data analytics, machine learning, and artificial intelligence.
-Each project is organized in its own folder with a detailed README and a Google Colab notebook for interactive exploration.
+Each project is organized in its own folder with a Google Colab notebook for interactive exploration, a detailed README, and other resources.

 ## Projects
 ### [Deep Learning Approach for Calculating Exit Velocity](Deep_Learning_Exit_Velocity/)